MONOSUITE

 scores + parts (other improvising instruments possible)

-These great musicians interact with the Sequenza String Orchestra in lively, elastic, and amazingly organic piece of jazz artistry - inspired music played with creative discipline.
-Rating: *****
+interact with the Sequenza String Orchestra in lively, elastic, and amazingly organic piece of jazz artistry - inspired music played with creative discipline.
+Rating: ***** (musical performance

 Arnaldo DeSouteiro / Jazz Station

-never letting one dominate for too long, but always allowing for strange meetings and sensational story lines.
-The strings have their say as they spring to life and sprint up and down on the
+dominate for too long, but always allowing for strange meetings and sensational story lines.
+The strings have their say as they spring to life and sprint up and down on the album opener "Waves,"

-album opener "Waves," but the improvisers make their move soon after.
-Alto saxophonist Hayden Chisholm explores the surroundings of "Breaks" with some support from the strings, while drummer John
+but the improvisers make their move soon after.
+Alto saxophonist Hayden Chisholm explores the surroundings of "Breaks" with some support from the strings, while drummer John Hollenbeck helps to

 Dan Bilawsky / allaboutjazz